scottypann18/hhigh-translation-2/README.md

 # IDML Translation Tool

-A TypeScript-based tool for extracting text from Adobe InDesign IDML files, sending it for human translation via webhooks, and creating translated IDML files with proper RTL/LTR support.
+A TypeScript-based tool for extracting text from Adobe InDesign IDML files, sending it for human translation in Google Docs via webhooks and make.com, and creating translated IDML files with proper RTL/LTR support.
+Note there is no UI it is designed to run using the CLI.

 ## Features